-During the 2013 APA Convention in Honolulu, the APA Minority Fellowship Program held an award ceremony honoring four MFP psychologists.
+During the 2014 APA Annual Convention in Washington, D.C., the APA Minority Fellowship Program (MFP) held an award ceremony honoring three MFP psychologists.

 Nadine Nakamura, PhD, is the recipient of the Early Career Achievement Award.
 Nakamura graduated from University of California, Los Angeles, in 1998 with a BA in Psychology.
 She attended the George Washington University were she earned her PhD in clinical psychology in 2007.

 After graduation, Nakamura received a National Institute of Mental Health (NIMH) Research Supplement to Promote Diversity in Health-Related Research for her postdoctoral fellowship in the department of psychiatry at University of California, San Diego.
 She completed another postdoc at the Simon Fraser University in Vancouver, Canada.
 During that time she received a grant from the Canadian Institute of Health Research for her project “HIV prevention needs of Asian Canadian men who have sex with men” and was co-investigator several other grant funded projects.

 Nakamura is currently an assistant professor in the department of psychology at the University of La Verne in California.
 Her research interests relate to multiculturalism and intersectionality and include immigration, HIV and ethnic and sexual minority health and mental health.
 Most recently, she was awarded grant funding from the Society for the Psychological Study of Social Issues for her project “Love exiles: Same-sex binational couples living outside of the United States.”
 Nakamura was a member of the APA Presidential Task Force on Immigration and was a guest editor of a special issue on "Immigration for Cultural Diversity and Ethnic Minority Psychology," as well as a guest editor of a special issue on "LGBT Immigration" for the Journal of LGBT Issues in Counseling.